 ﴿فَاصْبِرْ لِحُكْمِ رَبِّكَ وَلَا تَكُن كَصَاحِبِ الْحُوتِ﴾

-Be patient for the judgement of your Lord, and be not like the Companion of the Whale.
+Be patient for the judgement of your Lord, and be not like the Companion of the Fish.
 (68:48)

-Here, Jonah is not recounted: he is mobilized.
+Here, Jonah (peace be upon him) is not recounted: he is mobilized.
 The surah needs neither the ship, nor the casting of lots, nor the people.
-It needs what “the Companion of the Whale” represents at this moment: the man of God pushed to the limit, under pressure, in danger of being crushed by inward tightening.
+It needs what “the Companion of the Fish” represents at this moment: the man of God pushed to the limit, under pressure, in danger of being crushed by inward tightening.

 Then it adds: